 If you’re a big hitter who hits regularly and plays tournaments, your racket will likely last about a year before losing stiffness.
 However, if you’re a club player who doesn’t hit the ball particularly hard and takes good care of your equipment, your racket could last up to 10 years or even longer without any issues.

-- Life Expectancy Of Your Racket
+- Factors That Impact the Life Expectancy of Your Racket

-- Extend The Lifespan Of Your Racket
+- Effective Ways to Extend the Lifespan of Your Racket

-- One Or Two Rackets
+- One or Two Rackets?

-- Increase Your Racket’s Lifespan
+- Proven Strategies to Increase Your Racket's Lifespan

-- When To Upgrade
+- How to Decide and When to Upgrade

 Factors That Impact the Life Expectancy of Your Racket